 How Long Do Galapagos Cruises Last?

 To keep pressure on the environment as low as possible while also allowing tourism, cruise lines have to follow strict guidelines.
-For example, every ship must follow a pre-determined 15-day itinerary, on which Galapagos National Park has agreed.
-Except a couple specific sites, a ship may also not visit the same place twice during that time.
+For example, every ship must follow a pre-determined 15-day itinerary, on which the Galapagos National Park management has agreed.
+Except a couple specifically designated sites, a ship may also not visit the same place twice during that time.

 Cruise lines are free to divided that route up into smaller segments, which they typically do.
-The range of cruises to the Galapagos is from 4-day sailings to 7- or 8- day journeys.
+The range of cruises to the Galapagos is from 4-day sailings to 10-night journeys.

 Where do Galapagos Island Cruises Start?